Festivals-App/timetablekit-ios/README.md

 ## Overview

-A timetable view is made up of sections, each with its own locations.
+A timetable view is made up of sections each with its own locations.
 Each location has one ore more event tiles.
 When adding a timetable view to your user interface, your app’s main job is to manage the event data associated with that timetable view.

 ![Figure 1: UI Screens for Apple iOS](https://github.com/Festivals-App/timetablekit-ios/blob/main/ExampleApp/Screenshots/timetable.png "Figure 1: UI Screens for Apple iOS")